plankanban/planka-docs/docs/installation/kubernetes/helm-chart.md

    --set admin_username="demo"
    ```

-   > **Note:** The command `openssl rand -hex 64` generates a random hexadecimal key for Planka.
+   > **Note:** The command `openssl rand -hex 64` generates a random hexadecimal key for PLANKA.
 On Windows, you can use Git Bash to run that command.

-3. **Access Planka via Port Forwarding**
+3. **Access PLANKA via Port Forwarding**

    ```bash
    kubectl port-forward $POD_NAME 3000:1337
    ```

 ## Accessing Externally

-To access Planka externally, you can use the following configuration:
+To access PLANKA externally, you can use the following configuration:

 1. **HTTP Only:**

    ```bash
    helm install planka planka/planka --set secretkey=$SECRETKEY \
    --set admin_email="demo@demo.demo" \